More information is available on the visiting page

 Patient satisfaction surveys

-- The Care Quality Commission regularly carries out surveys with inpatients and outpatients to ensure patients are getting the care and support they need, which helps us understand the patient experience at this trust and continue to make improvements to our services.
+- The Care Quality Commission regularly carry out surveys with inpatients and outpatients to ensure patients are getting the care and support they need, which helps us understand the patient experience at this trust and continue to make improvements to our services.
+Latest survey results.

 - WyeValley NHS Trust is committed to the safeguarding of vulnerable adults.
 In Herefordshire we have a Safeguarding Adults Board of which we are a member.
-Further information on the Boards work can be found in the Safeguarding Adults section of Herefordshire Council’s website.
+Click here to find out more about adult safeguarding.

 - We are committed to the safeguarding of children and this is given a high profile at our trust.
 Our staff follow best practice and statutory requirements, with action plans in place to ensure that processes are properly undertaken and updated as required.
 Click here to find out more about child safeguarding.